bandikishores/Codahale-Graphite-Guice-AOPAlliance-Gauva/README.md

 2) https://www.digitalocean.com/community/tutorials/how-to-install-and-use-graphite-on-an-ubuntu-14-04-server

 Once installed,
-1) You can bring up the server by using sudo service carbon-cache start or sudo service carbon-cache stop (To Stop) or sudo service carbon-cache status (For Status)
+1) You can bring up (carbon) the listener which publishes data to graphite server by using sudo service carbon-cache start or sudo service carbon-cache stop (To Stop) or sudo service carbon-cache status (For Status)
+2) To bring up graphite web server sudo service apache2 start or sudo service apache2 reload
-2) the graphite web can be accessed at http://localhost/
+3) the graphite web can be accessed at http://localhost/